djjudas21/photodb-perl/docs/CONTRIBUTING.md

 ## The application

 For development, you will have to add your checked-out copy of the application directory to `PERL5LIB`.
+Execute the following and preferably add it to your `.bashrc` for persistence.

 ```
 export PERL5LIB=/path/to/photodb:$PERL5LIB